Federación de Béisbol Aficionado de Puerto Rico

 Béisbol Doble A ("Double-A Baseball"), governed by the Federación de Béisbol Aficionado de Puerto Rico (Puerto Rico Amateur Baseball Federation), is a Puerto Rican amateur spring and summer baseball league, founded in 1940 and based in San Juan.
 The season normally starts in mid to late February and ends with the Carnaval de Campeones (Carnival of Champions) final in September.
 They play a weekend schedule (Friday, Saturday and Sunday), and their all-star game is held soon after the regular season and before the playoffs.
-The Mulos del Valenciano de Juncos are the 2025 National Champions, their 11th title, and remain the franchise with the most championships in the history of the FBAPR.
+The Pescadores del Plata de Comerio are the 2026 National Champions, their 2nd title, after 23 years.

 League structure

 The league is composed of 45 teams grouped into 8 divisions: 3 with 5 teams (Northwest, Southwest and Southeast), and 5 with 6 teams (North, South, Metropolitan, East and Central).